andreaschari/transliterations/README.md

 # Lost in Transliteration: Bridging the Script Gap in Neural IR

-Code for the ECIR 2025 IR4Good Paper
+Code for the SIGIR 2025 Paper

 ## Abstract